pratik316amrit/Simple-ChatBot-using-Pytorch/README.md

-# Simple Chatbot with PyTorch
+# Simple Chatbot using PyTorch

 Welcome to the Simple Chatbot project!
 This repository contains the implementation of a basic chatbot using PyTorch.
 The chatbot uses a dataset in JSON format, which can be easily customized to alter the bot's behavior and responses.